chrispenny/silverstripe-dataobject-to-fixture/README.md

 ## Purpose (early stage)

-The purpose of this module (at this early stage) is not to create perfect fixtures, but more to provide a solid guideline for what your fixture should look like.
+The purpose of this module (at this early stage) is not to guarantee perfect fixtures every time, but more to provide a solid guideline for what your fixture should look like.

 For example:
 Writing unit test fixtures can be difficult, especially when you're needing to visualise the structure and relationships of many different DataObjects (and then add an extra layer if you're using, say, Fluent).

+I would also like this module to work well with the [Populate](https://github.com/silverstripe/silverstripe-populate) module.
+Please note though that you'll need to be running version [2.1 or greater](https://github.com/silverstripe/silverstripe-populate/releases/tag/2.1.0), as versions before that did not support circular relationships.

 ## Purpose (future development)

-One goal for the future of this module is for it to work in tandem with the Populate module.
-I would like to get to a stage where content authors are able to (for example) "export pages" through the CMS, so that those pages can then be recreated via Populate (without a dev needing to create the fixture themselves).
+My dream for this module is that I would like to get to a stage where we can confidently say that generated fixtures will be perfect every time.

+From there, I could see this being used (as an example) for testers to be able to export pages through the CMS on their test environments, so that those pages can then be restored at any time via (maybe) Populate.
+How this would work exactly, and whether or not it would use Populate, is still to be determined.

 ## Warnings

-This is in very, very early development stages.
+This is still in early development stages.
 Please be aware that:

 - Classes might change
+- Return types might change
 - Entire paradigms on how I generate the fixtures might change

 What won't change: